ryan-munger/CMPT308_Database_Mgmt/README.md

 # CMPT308_Database_Mgmt

+# If you are browsing in Git, the markdown file is reccomended for viewing.
+Otherwise, all writeups are available as a pdf.

 # In this course I hope to:

 * Come to understand that data has value, and the right answer is